Looking for side dishes for chicken piccata? This Italian-American dish with its lemony caper sauce is great with so many things!

 No capers on hand?
 A briny, green olive packed in water could work.

-A sprinkle of lemon zest can’t hurt or just cut some lemon slices or lemon wedges to serve on the side, in case anyone wants a fresh squeeze.
+Garnish this easy chicken piccata recipe with a sprinkle of lemon zest.
+Or just slice some lemon slices or lemon wedges to serve on the side, in case anyone wants a fresh squeeze!

-Spade and Spoon sent a lovely bunch of broccolini which was perfect, but sauteed spinach or this simple spinach casserole, green beans or green bean salad, baby carrots or regular broccoli would also taste great.
+A lovely bunch of broccolini is perfect, but sauteed spinach, roasted green beans, asparagus, baby carrots or steamed or roasted broccoli would taste great.

 If you are making pasta to go with your chicken piccata, just throw the veggies into the boiling water towards the end of the pasta cooking time and that way you don't need an extra pot!

-Even smashed potatoes or mashed potatoes, roasted potatoes or basmati rice, are a great way to soak up the lemon wine sauce.
+Mashed potatoes, roasted potatoes, or polenta are a great way to soak up the tangy sauce.

 Chicken piccata is a perfect choice for your next dinner party or weeknight supper and could quickly become one of your favorite chicken recipes.

-Just a few simple ingredients – hopefully provided by Spade and Spoon – and you are on your way to an amazing main course.
+Just a few simple ingredients and you are on your way to an amazing main course.

 Chicken Piccata